firejune/electron-react-devtools/README.md

 npm install --save-dev firejune/electron-react-devtools
 ```

-Should not visible React DevTools message('Download the React DevTools
+You will still see the React DevTools message('Download the React DevTools
 and ...') in `Console` tab.

 Then execute the following from the Console tab of your running Electron app's